sungnga/practice/reactjs/README.md

   - when you are using useState and you update the state, it completely replaces what was there before as opposed to how state worked in the past with objects where the data was merged.
 This makes things less error prone and it allows us to break up our big state objects into individual values

 **useEffect hook:**
-- useEffect allows us to do something in functional components that we previously we not able to do: lifecycle methods in clase-based components
+- useEffect allows us to do something in functional components that we previously we not able to do: lifecycle methods in class-based components
 - Import: `import {useEffect} from 'react'`
 - useEffect is something we call and we pass to it a function.
 And this function is similar to a combination of componentDidMount and componentDidUpdate
 - It's going to run once right away and it's going to run after changes to your component state or props